 Figure: 5 Louise Bourgeois.
 Femme Maison 2005.
 Fabric.

 Artist Louise Bourgeois (1911–2010), worked intensely with the interrelationship of textiles, women, the home and the body.
 She transformed cast-off fabric and preowned clothing; positioning, stitching, shaping, hanging or draping these textiles as an evocation of women.
 Her sculptural installations utilised a tactile and sensory colour palette, red being significant of painful personal memories, red with blood and blood with pain.
 She often applied unwieldy stitches to textile-based sculptures, or tucked stitches neatly away, her needle a tool for repair, revealing and re-storying unhelpful childhood experiences through this enactment.
 Co-opting dis-used textiles is a pivotal aspect of my own practice and like Bourgeois there is an element of repair in my relationship with the needle and thread.
 There is also a physical connection in the enduring bodily action of my arm, in perpetual extension and contraction.
-The motion of stitching like inhalations and exhalations of air, the thread feeds life into the malleable body of the dis-used textile; strengthening and reviving, agitating and becoming.
+The motion of stitching like inhalations and exhalations of air, strengthen and revive the malleable body of the dis-used textile.

 Figure: 6 Raiser Kabir, Lift the veil and see our silent language.
 2013.
 Detail.
 From https://lids-sewn-shut.typepad.com

 Alongside the softer, nurturing aspects of this craft, women have used the medium throughout history as a voice for the marginalised.
 Contemporary textile and performance artist Raiser Kabir says “politics and textiles are intertwined”.
 Kabir uses thread and textiles to express notions and emotions of family, imagined ancestry and othered cultures.
 She believes in the power of documenting your own family’s story, such as in Lift the veil and see our silent language(2013).
 This multi-sensory experience of stitched and spoken Bengali, invites the experiencer to get up-close, to follow the threads, to be curious, and to make their own associations with the tactile material.
-These are the kind of responses that I aim to evoke when presenting my own work, whereas Kabir is often physically present in her work through performance, the performativity of my pieces lie in their materiality and their interrelationships within the installation space and connection with the beholder.
+These are the kind of responses that I aim to evoke when presenting my own work, whereas Kabir is often physically present in her work through performance, the performativity of my pieces lie in their materiality, their interrelationships within the installation space and connection with the beholder.

 Materiality, philosophy, family, nature and feminisms intertwine; I embody the culture and language of embroidery and stitching.
 I think of the humble needle, its power of construction and transformation — 17 thousand years old.
 I draw from a lineage of makers and menders; cradling the fold, I feed the thread “like a symbolic umbilicus”.